 The Citadel Youth Centre is a community-based youth service in Leith, Edinburgh, that has been working for decades with disadvantaged young people and their families.

-Workers have collected data from children and parents about what they think of the service and what they have learned and gained, but Citadel staff asked Matter of Focus to approach stakeholders as they felt a neutral outsider would receive more honest opinions.
+Workers collected data from children and parents about what they think of the service and what they have learned and gained, but Citadel staff asked Matter of Focus to approach stakeholders as they felt a neutral outsider would receive more honest opinions.

 It was agreed that we would devise and run a stakeholder survey online, and communicate with stakeholders to ensure neutrality.